chicagopython/code-of-conduct/boilerplate-short-form.md

 The committee roster is available at http://www.chipy.org/pages/conduct-on-call/.

 ### Medium length (e.g. for brochures and flyers)

 *note: prefer the tiny reference above except on printed material where hyperlinks are not useful*

-The Chicago Python User Group community is made up of active members with a diverse set of skills, personalities, and experiences.
+The Chicago Python User Group(ChiPy) community is made up of active members from the greater Chicago-land areas and from virtual participation.
+Each member brings with them a unique set of skills, personality, and experiences; it is through the diversity of our community that ChiPy experiences great successes and continued growth.

 We're accepting of all who wish to take part in our activities, fostering an environment where anyone can participate and everyone can make a difference.
 Accordingly, we expect all attendees to show respect and courtesy to other attendees at all ChiPy events.